patrickbucher/daily-haskell/diary.md

 # Day 16 (Sa, 2025-08-23)

 Little time today; I just managed to finish up the tautology checker, which required some modifications to the existing `find` function.
+In the evening, I also worked through the abstract machien example.
+I leave the exercises for tomorrow.

 # Day 15 (Fr, 2025-08-22)